edysfy/Group_website/sysImp.md

 As a side note, we needed to initialize the variables that are bound to the form with the same values we used to create the search query when the User-Search component is initialized.
 So the form's UI will match the initial data received and displayed on the map when search mode is initialized.

 Now, whenever the user makes a change to the UI, ie move the slider or check a box, a change event is triggered and we bound that to the 'onChange' method in the component.
 When this method is called we create a new Search object.
 We equal the attributes to the corresponding variables stored in the component, which are data-bound to the components on the form.
 We then call the 'setSearchQueryState' method and pass through the new search query object.
-This updates the 'searchQueryState' with the new search query.
-At initialisation, we subscribed to 'searchQueryState.asObservable'.
-So this state change will trigger an HTTP POST request to the API with the new search query as the payload.
-As stated previously, when the API sends a response, we process the data and update 'geoSearchState' with this new array.
 ```js
   onChange() {
     this.keywordWarning = false;